motya-proxy/motya/docs/what-to-build.md

 particularly Connector entities.

 There is currently no support for HTTP3.0 in `pingora` as of February 2024, although it is planned in the future.
-It is likely River will want to add support for HTTP3.0 once `pingora` supports it.
+It is likely Motya will want to add support for HTTP3.0 once `pingora` supports it.

 ### 4.3 - Upstream Service Discovery